kunwithgithub/Operating_System_Sychronization/REPORT.md

 For TPS testing, we were also able to pass the tps.c tester given by professor.
 We also created two additional testers for testing tps protection errors and
-seg fault, and for testing more complex cases of TPS and error and corner cases.
+seg fault, and for testing more complex cases of TPS and corner cases.

 ### tps_protection.c ###
 In this tester, we basically followed professor's slides to test for tps